 Each song features four lanes of aliens coming towards the stage.
 If they reach the stage it’s game over so you need to zap them to death before they get there.
 You do this by pressing the button that matches the lane that the alien is in bang on the beat of the track you’re listening to.
 Timing is key, as is prioritising your alien attack.
 On easy mode only one or two will be coming at you at once, but on normal and hard all four lanes are in use most of the time.

 It’s interesting that I felt this game had more in common with Plants Vs Zombies than a rhythm game and that’s because of two key things that I feel really let the game down.
-The first is that the aliens arrive randomly every time so it means that there’s no pattern to learn that matches the song and so it feels more like your slowly button mashing rather than feeling the rhythm.
+The first is that the aliens arrive randomly every time so it means that there’s no pattern to learn that matches the song and so it feels more like your slowly button-mashing rather than feeling the rhythm.
 It makes the game feel lazy by design and that is made worse when the beat doesn’t always seem to match the song beat very well.
-Yes, there is a calibration tool to match audio and visual (without any help to get it right for you sadly) – but some of the tracks its still off beat.
-Add to that the random nature of power ups that you can’t rely on, it means on harder difficulties sometimes you need the luck of the draw to survive a few waves of enemies.
-The enemies themselves have only five forms
+Yes, there is a calibration tool to match audio and visual (without any help to get it right for you sadly) – but some of the tracks still feel offbeat.
+Add to that the random nature of power-ups that you can’t rely on, it means on harder difficulties sometimes you need the luck of the draw to survive a few waves of enemies.
+The enemies themselves have only five forms and whilst you’ll know their attack patterns individually, there is no rhyme or reason as to how they show up in your playthrough.
+That procedural element just isn’t fun in a rhythm game where besting patterns is what we strive for.

-Featuring 14 current indie artists like Little Dragon, CHVRCHES and Metric, each artist gives two tracks to the game and it creates a usually fascinating soundtrack of electro indie pop rock.
+Featuring 14 current indie artists like Little Dragon, CHVRCHES and Metric, each artist gives two tracks to the game and it creates a usually fascinating soundtrack of electro-indie pop-rock.
 There’s a few out there choices but on the whole, the music is the games strongest point.
 Graphics are basic but stylised and work really well.
-I like that each artist has its own super weapon which you can trigger after each 10,000 pts you rack up.
+I like that each artist has its own superweapon which you can trigger after every 10,000 pts you rack up.

 Whilst I happily played through the game to unlock all the tracks, it felt like an empty experience.
-It’s hybrid of gaming is interesting but its execution feels lightweight and too random to enjoy as a rhythm game, and too focused on rhythm to enjoy as a defence game.
+It's hybrid of gaming is interesting but its execution feels lightweight and too random to enjoy as a rhythm game, and too focused on rhythm to enjoy as a lane defence game.
+Instead, it has an identity crisis in the middle of both whilst having a great soundtrack to bop to.